Over 12,000 reasons to use Solid Surface in your shower

 Can my tile or porcelain last for decades like Quartz and Corian?

-Yes and no, tile has been used in showers for many years.
+Yes and no. Tile has been present in showers for many years.
 Though the tile itself wears extremely well the grout and style usually wear out quickly compared to Quartz and Corian.

 Will my tile look dated in a few years?